Tifosi Sledge Review

 Field Performance

-For such an inexpensive pair of glasses we were hugely impressed with how the Sledge handled our field test.
-Like we already mentioned, they stick in place on your head no matter how rough things get on the trail.
+For such an inexpensive pair of glasses, we were hugely impressed with how the Sledge handled our field test.
+As mentioned, they stick to your head no matter how rough things get on the trail.
 We tackled rough high-speed downhill trails, slow, technical rock gardens, and everything in between on our mountain bikes and never had any issues.

-Despite the close-to-the-face fit, the lens vents at the top of the glasses allowed enough airflow to keep things from getting foggy while moving, no matter how sweaty we were or how hard we were breathing.
+Despite the close-to-the-face fit, the lens vents at the top of the glasses allowed enough airflow to keep things from getting foggy while moving, no matter how sweaty or hard we were breathing.
 We did notice that once we came to a halt, these glasses do fog up more quickly and frequently than some of the most well-ventilated models we tested.
-We quickly learned to remove them and stow them away on top of our helmet or on the back of our head anytime we took a trailside break.
-With just a little bit of forward motion, though, they quickly clear up and allow clear vision.
+We quickly learned to remove them and stow them away on our helmets or the back of our heads anytime we took a trailside break.
+With a bit of forward motion, they quickly clear up and allow clear vision.

 Style

-The Sledge fits right in with the modern trend of huge-lensed, high-coverage models, and the sleek frame gives these glasses a similar look as some of the much more expensive sunglasses we tried out.
+The Sledge fits right in with the modern trend of huge-lensed, high-coverage models, and the sleek frame gives these glasses a similar look as some of the much more expensive sunglasses we tried.
 The mirrored smoke lens pops in bright light and stands out from standard tinted lenses.
-With frame color options ranging from matte black to crystal orange, Tifosi lets you decide for yourself just how flashy you want to be while out riding.
+With frame color options ranging from matte black to crystal orange, Tifosi lets you decide how flashy you want to be while riding.

 Case Quality

-Normally when you get an inexpensive pair of sunglasses things like protective cases and extra lenses go out the window, but Tifosi pulled no punches with the Sledge.
-In addition to the three lens options, these glasses come with a hard, zippered case for storage and a microfiber bag for cleaning.
+Usually when you get an inexpensive pair of sunglasses, things like protective cases and extra lenses go out the window, but Tifosi pulled no punches with the Sledge.
+Beside the three lens options, these glasses come with a hard, zippered case for storage and a microfiber bag for cleaning.
 The case includes a padded, two-slot holder for the lenses that aren't in the glasses.
-We were hugely impressed that Tifosi included these small bonuses with such an affordable pair of glasses.
+We were hugely impressed that Tifosi had these small bonuses with such an affordable pair of glasses.

 We feel Tifosi provides a ton of value with the Sledge.
-After testing these in the field alongside some much more expensive models it was clear to us that you get a lot for your money.
-They aren't perfect, but they're super-versatile, well-thought-out glasses that won't break the bank or require additional lens purchases to be viable in a range of conditions.
-If you're looking for the absolute best performance available, we recommend looking at the top scorers in our review, but if you value a good deal these are absolutely the glasses for you.
+After testing these in the field alongside much more expensive models, it was clear you get a lot for your money.
+They aren't perfect, but they're super-versatile, well-thought-out glasses that won't break the bank or require additional lens purchases to be viable in various conditions.